What’s with the name?

 How is routing different from the 688 or 788T?

-Unlike the 688 and 788T, the Scorpio has a full I/O matrix and multiple mix buses.
+Unlike the 688 and 788T, all 8-Series mixer-recorders have a full I/O matrix and multiple mix buses.
 Each physical input can be routed to any combination of buses, tracks, and outputs.
-Also, there is just more of everything: 16 analog inputs, 32 channels, 36 record tracks.

 Can I send channels at different levels to multiple buses?

 Yes.
 All channels feed the Left and Right mix bus post-fader.
-The 10 additional buses can be fed from any channel, pre-fade or post-fade, or with a unique bus send level.
+Additional buses can be fed from any channel, pre-fade or post-fade, or with a unique bus send level.

-Each of the 32 channels has an associated Channel screen from which you can setup any channel parameter.
-Trims, faders and bus sends for Channels 13-32 are controlled through their channel screens which may be accessed via the Menu or by using the star toggle switches + PFL toggle.
-For physical fader and trim control of channels 13-32, use the iCON Platform M+ USB Control surface.
+Each channel has an associated Channel screen from which you can setup any channel parameter.
+Trims, faders and bus sends for Channels 13-32 (Scorpio), channels 9-16 (888) and channels 7-8 (833) are controlled through their channel screens which may be accessed via the Menu or by using the star toggle switches + PFL toggle.
+For physical fader and trim control of these additional channels, a supported USB control surface may also be used.

-16 microphone preamplifiers?
-Do they all support 48 V phantom power?
+Do all microphone preamplifiers support 48 V phantom power?

 Yes, and phantom provides a full 10 mA per channel.